-The system works by sensing and recording the continuous postural adjustments of a person standing on the mat during a simple sixty-second test: the higher the score, the poorer the person’s balance.
+Powered by Balancemetrix technology, the system works by sensing and recording the continuous postural adjustments of a person standing on a rubber sensor mat during a single thirty-second test: the higher the score, the poorer the person’s balance.

-Balance data is displayed on a Windows 10 computer or Android device as a dynamic graph and score.
+Balance data is displayed on a Windows 10 or Windows 11 computer or Android device as a dynamic graph and score.
 The final graph, score, biodata, health status and relevant notes are captured in the score information system for later use.

 • Takes the guesswork out of measuring balance